flinguenheld/ocrp12/README.md

 ### Testing

 This code used the framework [pytest](https://docs.pytest.org/en/latest/contents.html) to test endpoints.
-To launch a new test, open a terminal, navigate into the ocrp12/ folder and activate the virtual environment.
+To launch a new test, open a terminal, navigate into the *ocrp12/* folder and activate the virtual environment.
 Then launch the command :

     pytest -v

-These tests need an user, you can create him with the django administration interface with these information :
+These tests need several users, you can create them with the django administration interface with these information :

-    test@test.com
-    01234
+    manager@pytest.com
+    salesperson@pytest.com
+    technical_support@pytest.com

+    test01234